WeGamers/sns_en/IOS API接口/API接口.rst

 Configure the parameters and call this initialization interface before the game opens the game community interface. showNotifyRedBlock is used to notify that the game UI community has new comments, notify about the red dot UI display, or hidden callbacks.

-- 3.2.3Detect game community notifications
+- Detect game community notifications

 .. code-block:: c